 How to Write a Food Truck Business Plan

-The Food Truck Industry is a growing trend for several reasons.
-First, food trucks often travel in caravans ranging between 15 to over 50 food trucks in an area.
+The Food Truck Industry is a growing trend across the US for several reasons.
+First, food trucks often travel in caravans ranging from 15 to over 50 food trucks at a location.
 A large amount of food trucks usually attracts a large crowd as well.

-This is because of the novelty of the trip food truck concept.
-A second reason for the popularity of food trucks is that they are often cheaper to start as compared to a brick-and-mortar restaurant.
-The lower startup cost allows for more competitors.
+This is because of the novelty of a trip to a food truck caravan.
+A second reason for the popularity of food trucks, from the perspective of restaurant entrepreneurs, is that they are often cheaper to start as compared to brick-and-mortar restaurants.
+However, the lower startup cost allows for more competitors.
 A final reason that the food truck industry is so popular is because of the quality of food.
-Food truck operators often specialize in a limited menu due to the confined work area.
-However, the limited menu contains food items that are well prepared using high-quality products.
-This leads to elevated customer service from dining customers.
+Food truck operators often specialize in a limited menu due to their confined work area.
+This constraint often leads to a limited menu containing food items that are well prepared using high-quality products.
+As a result, customers enjoy a better dining experience as compared to other quick services operators.
 Because of the high popularity of food trucks, food truck business plans are needed for established and startup organizations.
-With this said, there are a few tips and tricks to use when writing a food truck business plan.
+With this said, there are a few tips and tricks to use when writing a food truck business plan (10/21).

 Need Help Writing a Food Truck Business Plan?